 Returning Home After Your Medical Trip

-Some procedures and treatments require follow-up care after you return home.
-Additional procedures, like the removal of stitches and prescription medicines, may be required as part of the recovery process.
-The following are the steps that you need to perform when you return from your medical trip:
+Many procedures and treatments require follow-up care after you return home.
+Additional procedures, like the removal of stitches and prescription medicines, are part of recovery.
+The following are the steps that you need to do when you return from a medical tourism trip:

 - If you traveled abroad on your own, you need to get in touch with your local doctor for a follow-up check-up.